spreadsheetsonlineproject/hubner-lms/Writerside/topics/TableSchemas.md

 ## Job Product Items

-A single representation of a job.
+A single representation of a job history item.
 When the user takes any action in the production that is represented by a [job](#jobs) item.
 This table stores details of the taken actions not just the metadata of the job.
 The timestamp and the user are registered in the [product_histories](#product-histories) table.

 > Table name: `job_product_items`